Pylons/pyramid/docs/narr/introduction.rst

    def fred_view(request):
        return Response('fred')

-However, using Pyramid configuration decorators does not change your code.
+However, using :app:`Pyramid` configuration decorators does not change your code.
 It remains easy to extend, test, or reuse.
 You can test your code as if the decorators were not there.
 You can instruct the framework to ignore some decorators.
 You can even use an imperative style to write your configuration, skipping decorators entirely.